wowczarek/pbnet/README.md

 The defaults are: baud rate 9600, block size 224, IP address `10.99.99.2` and DNS server `9.9.9.9` (https://quad9.net/).
 There is no gateway setting - this is a point to point link and the PB only has one possible route.

-To configure PBNET / change any defaults, create a new text file `pbnet.cfg`, which holds `key=value` settings, one per line, with optional comments starting with `;`. *Note: there must be a newline at the end, because the file is read with Pascal's `readln()` - without a newline, the last line will not be parsed.*

-The supported settings are:
+To configure PBNET / change any defaults, use the `net.exe` tool with `run net set <key> <value>`, or `run net set defaults` to reset to defaults.
+The key and value are passed directly to the `pbn_set()` function, so the same can be done within your own program.

+Both `net set ...` and `pbn_set()` methods accept the following keys / values:

-- `ip=<a.b.c.d>`: PB's IP address
+`ip <a.b.c.d>`: PB's IP address
-- `baud=<75..9600>`: baud rate, 9600 bps is the default
+`rate <1..7>`: baud rate, corresponds to the baud rate code used throughout Casio HD61700 platforms, 1 = 75 bps, 7 = 9600 bps
-- `dns=<e.f.g.h>`: IP address of the DNS resolver - only one
-- `blocksize=<16..224>`: best to leave at default value (224), also must match on the host side!
+`dns <e.f.g.h>`: IP address of your DNS resolver - only one `blocksize <16..224>`: best to leave at default value (224), also must match on the host side!
-- `ttl=<1..255>`: IP Time To Live (hop limit) set in packets generated by the PB.
-Default is 64
-- `checksums=<tTyYfFnN>`: enable or disable checksum calculation and validation on the PB, default is true. *[not implemented yet, we correct the ICMP checksum but set UDP checksum to 0]*
+`ttl <1..255>`: IP Time To Live (hop limit) set in packets generated by the PB.
+Default is 128 `checksums <tTyYfFnN>`: enable or disable checksum calculation and validation on the PB, default is true. *[not fully implemented yet, compute ICMP checksum but we set UDP checksum to 0]*

-**NOTE 1:** *If you are happy with the defaults, there is no need for `pbnet.cfg` to exist.*

-**NOTE 2:** *The config file is parsed every time `pbn_init` is called, typically once in an application using PBNET, but this significantly contributes to startup delay*

-**NOTE 3:** *The config file parser takes up precious code space - it may need to be simplified to be less user-friendly, but more compact, such as a compiled unit with a set of constants*
+**Note 1:** *`pbn_set()` really looks for the first letter of the keys, so you can shorten them, this is also why baud rate is 'rate' not 'baud'.*
+**Note 2:** *Since the PB-2000C uses a RAM based filesystem, settings are store within the PBNET.DLE library.
+We store in a dummy procedure as DB assembly data, but we also store the defaults.*

 #### Host side